WiMoVE-OSS/demo/README.md

 > Please note again that this code is very specific to the demo setup.
 > The IPv4 address of the connected client is used to determine the VNI that it is connected to.
 > In addition, it supports exactly three networks (VNI 1,2,3) which are represented by the colors red, green, and blue.
+## Lights on the APs

+The setup consists of two components.
+One daemon running on the AP parsing vtysh and generating the light sequence and the code on the arduino receiving the light sequence and controlling the LEDs accordingly.

+### Blinken

+Blinken is a python script that queries `vtysh` and sends out lighting commands via serial.
+Every command is a sequence of 8 hex values.
+One hex value for each LED.
+Use `install.sh` to install the script and an init file onto the access point.
+The first positional argument is the ssh host.
+Additionally the packages `python3-light python3-pyserial` are needed on the access point.

+### Arduino

+The code on the Arduino receives the sequence of hex values via serial.
+The LEDs show a rotation animation of the hex sequence.